Knowing Your Cycle

 In Western society, female bodies are often seen as problems that need to be fixed or controlled.
 Moon blood arrives on the phase of the moon that responds to what needs to be expressed through each bleeding human in that moment.

 The moon is a reflective mirror in the sky that pulls you outward and back inward again.
 To know your cycles means to know your version of filling and emptying - nourishing and releasing.
 How each of us embodies the rhythms of the moon is unique, and how we experience menstruation may change from one month to the next.
-When you track your menstruation on the New Moon Calendar Journal you begin to see how the multiple cycles overlap and intersect at different points.
+When you track your menstruation on the Lunation Journal you begin to see how the multiple cycles overlap and intersect at different points.

 WHEN DO YOU BLEED?

-For most of my teens and twenties I had not idea whether I was ovulating or about to bleed.
-The surprise and stress that came from not knowing my own cycle created so much chaos in my life.
 Did I not know how to tune in to my body?
 Was I too busy to be bothered with counting days?
-I definitely didn't have access to the work of authors and activists who have begun to completely reframe the conversation around how we access our wisdom and superpowers by tuning into their cyclical nature.
+I definitely didn't have access to the work of authors and activists who have begun to completely reframe the conversation around how we access our wisdom and superpowers by tuning into their cyclical nature today.

 GETTING OFF THE GRID

 The lunar cycle is the container that holds our experience, but that doesn't mean there is one way that every woman should experience it.
 Cycles are hard to track on a linear calendar full of boxes in a grid.
 That may be part of the reason I was out touch with how and when I bled, I didn't have the right tools.
-After charting my menstruation on the circular New Moon Calendar Journal it deepened my connection to my cyclical nature.
+After charting my menstruation on the circular Lunation Journal it deepened my connection to my cyclical nature.
 I could see that I began to bleed on the full moon, then started to flow around the first quarter moon and then moved closer to the new moon.
 I know it will continue to shift and change over time.

 Where are you at in your cycle?

 Understanding your own rhythms begins with noticing and tracking.
 Paying attention.
 Finding what contributes to ease and what exacerbates pain.
 Sharing resources, wisdom.
 Honoring the decisions of other women.
 Connecting to expansion and contraction.
 Trying to not resist the flow.

-Since 2015 was the year that the period went public, it's much less taboo to talk about menstruation.
-Yet still there seems to be a 'right' way to do it.
-Is your story being told?
+Want to go deeper?
 Take a listen to our Wild Power Interview with Alexandra Pope and Sjanie Hugo Wurlitzer

 This simple and beautiful circular calendar and journal establishes the new moon as the starting point for each monthly cycle.
 By using a circular calendar you perceive time in relation to nature more clearly, and patterns in your own experience become more apparent.
 It provides a structure for connecting to your inner wisdom and natural rhythms.